surerob-rob-mullins/bigcommerce-oauth-api-node.js/README.md

 #Features
 1. Promise based.
 Every CRUD request returns a Promise for easy and organized Async control.
 2. Rate-Limit Handling.
-For every request made, if that request is rate-limited, the app will sleep and automatically retry that request.
-3. Connection Pooling.
+For every request made, if that request is rate-limited, the app will sleep and automatically retry that request.<br/> 3.
+Connection Pooling.
 Can set a max number of connections, so that requests will be throttled if you attempt to exceed this number.

 #Usage
 Usage is fairly simple.
 Just require the connection file into your app, and initialize it with the neccessary oAuth credentials.